Help Me (House): Critical response

 Zack Handlen of The A.V.
 Club gave the episode a B rating.
-Handlen wrote: "'Help Me" is strong, no question.
-I cared about the Patient Of The Week for the first time in a very long while (I'm talking about Hanna, not the crane operator, who was only there to give Coke Zero something to do), and while it was easy to predict at the outset she wasn't going to make it, I was still upset when she died.
-Partly that's because, once she was rescued from under the building, I assumed she was going to be okay—it's an obvious fake out, but an effective one.
-Plus, as familiar as so much of this was (how many medical dramas have had an episode with a patient trapped under rubble?), it was done well, and Hugh Laurie was so strong, that it really made Hanna's fate matter."
+Handlen wrote: "'Help Me' is strong, no question.
+I cared about the Patient Of The Week for the first time in a very long while...Plus, as familiar as so much of this was... it was done well, and Hugh Laurie was so strong, that it really made Hanna's fate matter."